TechnoBro03/BeyondReach/README.md

 # Beyond Reach
-A simple Minecraft datapack that allows you to break and place blocks from any distance, including in the air.
+A Minecraft datapack that allows you to break and place blocks from any distance, including in the air.

 ## Features
 * Break and place blocks from any distance.